liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 Moreover, this sentiment was not limited to Musica, but it carried the weight of four hundred years.

-"We don't want to be dragged into this.
-If we're talking about being dragged into something, we've already had more than enough of it."
+Musica: \[We don't want to be dragged into this.
+If we're talking about being dragged into something, we've already had more than enough of it.\]

-"Being dragged into this…"
+Petra: \[Being dragged into this…\]

-"Yes, these are the consequences of the mistakes made by my grandfather's grandfather's generation.
-If you're a studious young lady, you should know it very well."
+Musica: \[Yes, these are the consequences of the mistakes made by my grandfather's grandfather's generation.
+If you're a studious young lady, you should know it very well.\]

-Emilia: \[――――\]
+Petra: \[――――\]

-"If it was something my parents and brothers did, I would give it up.
+Musica: \[If it was something my parents and brothers did, I would give it up.
 But we don't even what know what the faces of our grandfather's grandfather's generation looked like.
-Do we really have to live like this, in a hole in the ground, because of those people’s responsibility?"
+Do we really have to live like this, in a hole in the ground, because of those people’s responsibility?\]

 Petra was at a loss for words in response to Musica's explanation.

 Petra herself had enjoyed the book Iris and the King of Thorns, including its tragic ending.
-However, it was not as pleasant for the parties who were still begin discussed hundres of years later.
+However, it was not as pleasant for the parties who were still begin discussed hundreds of years later.

 Musica was right, Petra knew nothing about her grandfather's grandfather's generation or her earlier ancestors.
 But that responsibility still weighed on them today.

-"But, that would be the same for the half-elves.
-There's no one that's like the Witch of Envy, and yet…"
+Petra: \[But, that would be the same for the half-elves.
+There's no one that's like the Witch of Envy, and yet…\]

-"You want to interfere with someone who is trying their best? …I told you before.
-I don't want to get caught up in it anymore."
+Musica: \[You want to interfere with someone who is putting in their all? …I told you before.
+I don't want to get caught up in it anymore.\]

 As if to quiet Petra, whose voice was trembling, Musica's tone lost its emotion.
 Calmly, he presented Petra with the irrefutable facts.

-"Having said that, we've accepted our situation.
+Musica: \[Having said that, we've accepted our situation.
 Just as there are people born rich and poor, there are Mole-people and other races.
-It is our destiny to live in the darkness and remain in the shadows."
+It is our destiny to live in the darkness and remain in the shadows.\]

-"This way of saying it…"
+Petra: \[This way of saying it…\]

-"For the kind Miss, this reality might be painful.
-But even those of us who have come to terms with the situation don't want it to get any worse than it already is."
+Musica: \[For the kind Miss, this reality might be painful.
+But even those of us who have come to terms with the situation don't want it to get any worse than it already is.\]

-"Worse, than it already is…"
+Emilia: \[Worse, than it already is…\]

 Hearing Musica's narration, Emilia could not help but speak up.